daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 #### R
 Go to <https://cran.r-project.org/bin/windows/base/> and download the latest version of R for Windows (Should look something like this: Download R 3.6.1 for Windows).
 Open the file and follow the installer instructions.

+Note: Although it is possible to install R through Anaconda, we highly recommend not doing so.
+In case you have already installed R using Anaconda you can remove it by executing `conda uninstall r-base`.

 #### RStudio
 Chose and download the Windows version of RStudio from <https://www.rstudio.com/products/rstudio/download/#download>.
 Open the file and follow the installer instructions.